BrunoRNS/javasnes/README.md

 ## Current Release Model

 **Rolling release** — no fixed versions for most changes; the library is updated frequently with improvements, fixes, and new features.
-Use the Maven/Gradle coordinates or the wrapper to pin a specific Maven/Gradle run if you need reproducible builds.
+Use the Gradle coordinates or the wrapper to pin a specific Gradle run if you need reproducible builds.
 Expect nightly-ish updates and incremental improvements.

 ## Quick Status